swara12262/mobile-app-ws/README.md

 Install maven
 mvn install - to build app and it will also run unit tests mvn spring-boot:run - this command will run the app in apache servlet container

+77. Run app as java application mvn install - to build app and it will also run unit tests this will generate exceutable jar file Run using jar file in target folder of application using command. java -jar <jar file name>
+jar file has in built apache tomcat servlet on which it runs app but sometimes we need to run multiple apps under exusting or local tomcat then we create war file.

+74: WAR(Web Application Archive) so that